serpent-linux/website/content/privacy.md

     We don't want or need your data.

 ### Definitions

-**Content Vs Personally Identifiable Data**: We identify content as willing provided and becoming a central part of the platform.
+**Content Vs Personally Identifiable Data**: We identify content as willingly provided and becoming a central part of the platform.
 It is at the user's discretion if they provide their real name or not (except in the case of code contributions).
 By submitting content, you agree that it will remain part of the target platform (i.e. Phabricator) as long as it is consistent with community guidelines (in which case we may remove offensive content.)

 **Contributons**: We require code contributions to be made under an identifiable name, for the purposes of security audits and git history.
 Additionally, submitting code is understood to be within compliance with the software license of the project in question, and is outside the purview of the GDPR.
 When submitted, code contributions form a static part of the git history of a given project and cannot be removed.
 They can only be removed from the used code and git tree, and will not be removed unless there is a valid, software-engineering reason to do so (i.e. compliance, usefulness).

 ### 1. Data protection principles